 One not infrequently reads statements to the effect that the popularity of contests such as CQ WW has been increasing for the past several years.
-Certainly it is true that, for CW, the number of logs is still increasing, but the above plot shows that the same cannot be truthfully said for SSB, for which the number of logs has shown no systematic variation for the last lustrum or so.
+Certainly it is true that, for CW, the number of logs has generally increased year-on-year, but the above plot shows that the same cannot be truthfully said for SSB, for which the number of logs has shown no systematic variation for the last half-dozen years.

 By definition, popularity requires some measure of people (or, in our case, the simple proxy of callsigns) -- there is no reason to believe, a priori, that the number of received logs as shown above is related in any particular way to the popularity of a contest.

 So we look at the number of calls in the logs as a function of time, rather than positing any kind of well-defined positively correlated relationship between log submission and popularity (actually, the posts I have seen don't even bother to posit such a relationship: they are silent on the matter, thereby simply seeming to presume that the reader will assume one).

 However, the situation isn't as simple as it might be, because of the presence of busted calls in logs.
 If a call appears in the logs just once (or some small number of times), it is more likely to be a bust rather an actual participant.
 Where to set a cut-off a priori in order to discriminate between busts and actual calls is unclear; but we can plot the results of choosing several such values.